Features

 18.)
 Palm Exotica – The Sh23 billion project, which seeks to deliver a 61-floor luxury hotel in Watamu, Kilifi County, is in limbo after Nema declined to approve the venture, citing the project’s failure to comply with zoning plans.

 19.)
-Tana River Nuclear Plant – The Nuclear Power and Energy Agency (NuPEA) is seeking regulatory approval for construction of a Sh540 billion nuclear power plant in Tana River.
+Tana River Nuclear Plant – The Nuclear Power and Energy Agency (NuPEA) is seeking regulatory approval for the construction of a Sh540 billion nuclear power plant in Tana River.

 The first nuclear power plant of 1,000 MW, is expected to be commissioned by 2027 and it is projected to grow to 4,000 MW by 2035.